 The electricity generation capacity of photovoltaic panels is measured in Watts peak (Wp), which is the panel’s power output rating under standard test conditions.

 Panels come in output capacity sizes up to 350 Wp and can be configured in any array size.
 An array of panels with a 2,000 Wp rating may produce between 4 kWh and 10 kWh per day on sunny days with good solar gain (New Zealand households use an average of 22 kWh of electricity per day).
-The long-term average capacity of household systems has been 3.4 kW, but from early to mid-2018, this jumped to an average 4.5 kW and, in 2021, to around 5 kW.
+For several years the long-term average capacity of household systems installed was around 3.4–3.5 kW.
+From early 2018, new systems being installed jumped to an average 4.5 kW and, in 2021, to around 5 kW.